aybdee/aybdee.github.io/content/programming/evo_part_2.md

 ```

 I think i'll stop here for now, don't want to make this too long

 Till next time.

-Authors Note - I mixed up the rows and columns while i was writing this 😭, i need help
+Authors Note - I mixed up the rows and columns while i was writing this 😭, i need help.